The first developer-oriented translation tool

 nv you inject the environment keys in the context with:

 $ nv .env mix <mix command>

 This is the full development setup.
-To simply run the app, see the Docker instructions
+To simply run the app, see the Getting started instructions

 brew install nodejs

 brew install postgresor the Docker setup as described below.

 The Makefile should be the main entry for common tasks such as tests, linting, Docker, etc. This simplify the developpement process since you don’t have to search for which service provides which command.

 stylelint, etc are all used in the Makefile.